itsdax/Runescape-Web-Walker-Engine/README.md

 </p>

 ##Visualization of the server generating a path from point A to point B (Slowed Down)
-Our algorithm limits itself to only the regions that will lead towards the destination.
+The algorithm is designed to limit itself to only the regions that will lead towards the destination.
 This is how we will generate paths in the fastest time possible.
 ######UI is coded on a canvas in JavaFX.
 Code is not included in this repository.

 <p align="center">